ErDannCode/animations_examples/README.md

-# Some Login Examples for web pages.
+# Some animations examples to practice

 In general, what you will be able to find in this section are all the files made by me of some **Login Forms** COMPLETELY free.